seeess1/seeess1.github.io/projects.md

 <br>
 # Data + tennis

-Every now and then I find a way to combine programming with my interest and non-profit work in tennis.
-You can learn mor about those projects [here](./projects-tennis.md).
+I also look for ways to combine programming with my non-profit work and general interest in tennis.
+You can learn more about those projects [here](./projects-tennis.md).